ssma502/SkinModel/README.md

-# SkinModel
+# Skin colouration Model with
-Matlab implementation of the biophysical spectral skin model and colour transformation pipeline
+Matlab implementation of a biophysical spectral model for skin colouration and colour transformation pipeline.

 ### Citation
 If you use the biophysical, spectral skin model or the colour transformation pipleline in your research, please cite the following paper:
 ```